DaBaby: 2020–present: Blame It on Baby, My Brother's Keeper, allegations of homophobia, Baby on Baby 2, and Be More Grateful

 In January 2021, DaBaby released the single "Masterpiece" alongside a music video for the track directed by Gemini Visions.
 The track includes references to his relationship with DaniLeigh and to his past legal troubles.
 In February, DaBaby released a remix to SpotemGottem's single Beat Box, along with a music video.
 He released the June singles "Ball If I Want To", and "Red Light Green Light", and "Giving What It's Supposed To Give" in July.

 In July 2021, Kirk faced backlash for remarks largely regarded to be homophobic.
 While performing at the Rolling Loud Festival in Miami Gardens, Florida on July 25, he said, "[If] you didn't show up today with HIV/AIDS, or any of them deadly sexually transmitted diseases that'll make you die in two to three weeks, then put a cellphone light in the air.
 Ladies, if your pussy smell [sic] like water, put a cellphone light in the air.
 Fellas, if you ain't sucking dick in the parking lot, put a cellphone light in the air."
 In the wake of his remarks, DaBaby's scheduled appearance at Lollapalooza on August 1 was cancelled and later replaced by G Herbo.
 The fashion brand BoohooMAN ended its collaboration with Kirk.
 On August 2, the organizers of the Governors Ball Music Festival announced Kirk had been removed from the 2021 lineup as a result of his comments.
 He was also cut from Parklife Festival, Day N Vegas, Austin City Limits Festival, Music Midtown, and the iHeartRadio Music Festival.
 Radio stations substituted a version of the "Levitating" remix without his contribution, resulting in his credit being removed on the Billboard Airplay Charts on August 9.
 On August 24, he also addressed being "canceled" in a freestyle over Bia's song "Whole Lotta Money".

 In March 2022, he released the mixtape Better than You with YoungBoy Never Broke Again.
 In September, he released his fourth studio album, Baby on Baby 2.

 In 2025, DaBaby performed in Russia, despite his record label (owned by Universal Music Group) suspending all activities in Russia following the Russian invasion of Ukraine.

+On January 5, 2026, he announced his fifth studio album, Be More Grateful.
+DaBaby said it would be a reflective album with more sensitive topics such as family and growing up.
+It released on January 16.
+The album spawned the single "Pop Dat Thang", which peaked in the top 40 of the Billboard Hot 100 and was commercially successful worldwide.